jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-16-first-experience-with-chef.md

     puts "Usage: ruby getCookbook.rb community_cookbook [your_cookbook]"
   end

-  success = system( "knife cookbook site download " + v1)
+  location = system( "cd cookbooks") if not location then
-  if success then
+    puts "Make sure to run from your server home directory." exit end success = system( "knife cookbook site download " + v1) if success then
     success = system( "tar zxf " + v1 + "*")